Manage Remote Offices Successfully

 Promote Teamwork Between Locations

-Video conferences are an easy way to get all employees together.
+Video conferences are an easy way to get all employees together when you manage remote offices.
 Build a schedule of company-wide meetings at least weekly where all employees hear the same information and work together.
 These meetings allow you to recognize high-performing individuals and teams.

 Managing across multiple offices takes a little effort and a lot of creativity.
 Think outside of traditional management responsibilities to see how you can better lead your remote employees to success.